soliu-mudashiru/publication_in_progress/Groundwater_ML&AHP_Models/README.md

-Email submission proof, manuscript draft, Jupyter notebook interface codes as related to the manuscript development are some of the files here.
+Email submission proof, Jupyter notebook interface codes as related to the manuscript development are some of the files here.